n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 - [PowerShell](https://hhc24-wetty.holidayhackchallenge.com/?&challenge=termPowershell)

 ### Solution (Silver)

+Opening the terminal welcomes us and allows to say yes or no to beginning with the challenge.
+I typed `y` to get started.

+{{< image src="powershell/powershell-term-init.png" alt="Initial terminal when it's opened" position="center" style="border-radius: 8px;" >}}

+After typing yes.
+It's now time to get to finishing this challenge.
+First question is below.

 1. There is a file in the current directory called 'welcome.txt'.
 Read the contents of this file